denikn/Machine-Learning-MIT-Assignment/README.md

 ## Learning Objective

 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.
-* Understand the formulation of well-specified machine learning problems
+* Understand the formulation of well-specified machine learning problems.
 * Learn how to perform supervised and reinforcement learning, with images and temporal sequences.

 ## Course Instructors